Transaction processing systems: An introduction to TPS

-- Credit Card Transactions (Manual) – A credit card impression is imprinted on a credit slip, which is then filled up by a sales clerk.
+- Credit Card Transactions (Manual) – A credit card impression is imprinted on a credit slip, which a sales clerk fills up.
 The bank receives and processes all impressions in a single batch.

 How Transaction Processing Works

-The processing is the component responsible for breaking down the data contained within the inputs, transforming it into formats that computers can decipher.
+The information processing system is the component responsible for processing functions breaking down the data contained within the inputs, transforming it into formats that computers can decipher.

 - Input – A request for a product or a payment payable to an organization’s transaction processing system by a third party constitutes an input.
 Consequently, if your company uses batch processing, your Transaction Processing System will store and handle batches of inputs.
-If your company uses a real-time Transaction Processing System, each input is managed in real-time.
-Typical inputs include Bills, Coupons, Invoices, and Custom Orders
+Each input is managed in real-time if your company uses a real-time Transaction Processing System.
+Typical inputs include Bills, Coupons, Invoices, and Custom Orders.

 - Output – Once the system has processed all the inputs, the system will generate the output documents.
 This may consist of receipts for record-keeping to verify a transaction or sale.
-In addition, they can be an important source of data for government-related reasons, such as tax.
+In addition, they can be an essential data source for government-related reasons, such as tax.
 If a supplier submits an invoice to you, you can send the seller a payment confirmation once you have paid the invoice.
-The original invoice can then be marked as “paid” in the company’s TPS.
+The original invoice can be marked as “paid” in the company’s TPS.

-- Processing – Responsible for reading each input and producing a meaningful output.
+- Processing – Responsible for reading each input and producing meaningful output.
 This process may also be utilized to specify input and output data.
-Consequently, processing times differ according to the type of Transaction Processing System your company employs.
+Consequently, processing times differ according to your company’s type of Transaction Processing System.

-As TPS gathers data regarding transactions, it will also initiate processing, transforming it.
-The best examples of this include employee records, hotel reservations and order processing.
+As TPS gathers data regarding transactions, it will also initiate processing, transforming it into business intelligence.
+The best examples include employee records, other transactions processed hotel reservations online transactions, and order processing.

-Examples of batch transactions include check clearances and the generation of bills.
-Transaction processes that occur in real-time will include microfinance loans and POS (point of sale) terminals.
+Examples of the batch mode of processing transactions include check clearances process transactions and the generation of bills.
+Transaction processes in real time processing on-time will include microfinance loans, payment accounts and POS (point of sale) terminals.

 Therefore, a dependable TPS offers the latest security countermeasures to block data breaches or intrusions while safeguarding consumer information.
-Furthermore, if the network or terminal fails, it will be able to prevent user loss through the recovery of the latest OS (operating system) state.
+Furthermore, if the terminal or network failure is, storage device operating system or terminal fails, it will be able to prevent user loss through the recovery of data integrity the latest OS (operating system) state.